 Native libraries to integrate with proprietary services are usually not included in the SDK

 Avoid adding native modules to the SDK if they are tied to external, proprietary services — we can’t add stuff to the SDK just because a few users need it.
-It increases the size of building and the expo team is starting to think of the broader userbase.
+It increases the size of the building and the expo team is starting to think of the broader user base.

 The only supported third-party push notification service is the Expo notification service.